I've been breaking my cameras for decades.

 I've even had Gus work on sealed LEICA M3s, preserving the L seal.
 Gus is the guy for LEICA repairs.

 If it's worth having done right, it's worth sending to Gus.
 The even better news is that his pricing is still a lot less than you'd expect for LEICA repairs.
-Gus charges only about $225 + parts in 2011 for LEICA body overhauls.
+Gus was charging only about $225 + parts in 2011 for LEICA body overhauls.
 Don't expect Gus to stay this inexpensive for long; he's getting very busy, for good reason.

 Kurt's has been in San Diego since 1975, and I've used them since the 1980s.
 In 1997, they adjusted the rangefinder to my Mamiya 7.